PhilipVigus/external-services--slack-bot/README.md

 ## Adding additional services

-To extend the bot to check additional services, create a file from the template file in the docs folder:
+To extend the bot to check additional services, create a file from the template file in the docs folder and add it to the services folder:

 ```javascript
 // The title is printed as part of the message in Slack